 The floods of ungodliness made me afraid.

-5 The cords of the pit were around me.
+5 The cords of Sheol were around me.

-6 In my distress I called upon the Lord,
+6 In my distress I called on the Lord

-My cry came before him, to his ears.
+My cry before him came into his ears.

 7 Then the earth shook and trembled.